Supplier Terms and Conditions

 8 Intellectual Property Rights

-8.2 The Supplier assigns to the Company, with full title guarantee and free from all third party rights, all Intellectual Property Rights in the products of the Services, including for the avoidance of doubt the Deliverables.
+8.1 The Supplier assigns to the Company, with full title guarantee and free from all third party rights, all Intellectual Property Rights in the Goods and the products of the Services, including for the avoidance of doubt the Deliverables.

-9.1 If the Supplier fails to deliver the Goods and/or perform the Services by the applicable date, or do not comply with these Conditions, the Company shall, without limiting its other rights or remedies, have one or more of the following rights:
+9.1 If the Supplier fails to deliver the Goods and/or perform the Services by the applicable date, the Company shall, without limiting its other rights or remedies, have one or more of the following rights:

 9.1.1 to terminate the Contract with immediate effect by giving written notice to the Supplier;